-Gardening is great for healthy ageing.
-It's one of the most popular recreational activities in Australia.
-And there are good reasons for this.
-It has many physical and mental health benefits:
+Gardening is one of the most popular recreational activities in Australia.
+There are good reasons for this.
+It has many physical and mental health benefits.
+For example:

-- Digging, pulling, sweeping, and raking are all forms of resistance aerobic exercise. - Getting up and down from a kneeling position requires flexibility, strength, and balance. - Pruning requires grip strength and dexterity. - Gardening is a source of pleasure and relaxation. - Being around plants, or outside in nature, makes us feel good.
+- Digging, pulling, sweeping, and raking are all forms of resistance aerobic exercise - Getting up and down from a kneeling position requires flexibility, strength, and balance - Pruning requires grip strength and dexterity - Gardening is a source of pleasure and relaxation - Being around plants, or outside in nature, makes us feel good.